EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 - Halgari and Noggog for making the high variety in weapons and Armor possible
 - The team behind the Artistic Skyrim Overhaul that inspired me to make this because of it's very distinctive unique style.
 - And ALL the mod authors that made the mods featured in this list.
+- Special thanks to all the other people listed [here](https://eziothedeadpoet.github.io/AboutMe/HALLOFFAME.html) that support this and other projects of mine.

 ## Contact